stargazerZJ/frp4wg/design-draft.md

 2. zero datagram size overhead so that wireguard MTU do not decrease.
 3. 0-RTT new connection establishment after initial frpc-frps handshake
 4. only a small known number of clients will connect to wireguard.
+5. on the frpc machine the wireguard 'server' is run, and multiple wireguard 'client's will connect to the frps port from different addresses.

 This is my design: